BabaMboga/fuata-dimba-cli-app/README.md

 8. Add the changes (git add .)
 9. Commit changes (git commit -m "<add comment>")
 10. Push your changes (git push origin <branchname>)
-11. use npm start to run the site on your local host.
+11. Use pipenv install and pipenv shell to install all dependencies
+12. In the event the database is deleted run the models.py to create it then run seed data in this order teams, coaches, players & playerstats
+12. Run the main.py and enjoy

 ## Technologies Used

-This program is built with reactjs using the visual code environment.
+This program is built with python 3.10.6 using the visual code environment.
-It also has db.json file which contains the data we are going to use to populate the cards.
+It also has a database created using sqllite thus Slqalchemy is heavily employed.
+The databases have seeded act that we can use

 ## Support and Contact Details